 Before Your Skydive:

 The first thing you will need to do is sign the waiver and watch an introductory skydiving video.
 While you are waiting feel free to ask questions, peruse the t-shirts and other merchandise, look through our skydiving albums and magazines, and go watch other skydivers descend into the landing area.
 For the safety of everyone, we ask that you do not approach any aircraft until it is time for your jump and you are with your tandem instructor.
-We encourage you to bring family and friends, however children and pets must be supervised at all times.
+We encourage you to bring family and friends, however children must be supervised at all times.

 You will receive about ten minutes of instruction from your instructor and be fitted with a skydiving harness.
 You may also be weighed to ensure you are fitted with the appropriate skydiving gear.
 Some of the other equipment that will be provided to you may include goggles, a jumpsuit, and an altimeter.
 When you are ready, everyone who is jumping with you will proceed to the aircraft where your instructor will brief you again on the exit procedures before takeoff.

 During Your Skydive: